Premium-rate telephone number: Ireland

-Premium rate numbers begin with the prefix 15.
+In Ireland, premium rate numbers begin with the prefix 15.
 These numbers provide a range of services from weather forecasting to adult dating.
 Adult type services shall only be provided using the access codes 1598 or 1599, with adult services of a sexual nature being restricted to the latter.
 Adult authentication is required from your network operator to access these numbers.

 All 15x numbers have officially quoted rates, set by the prefix, although telecom providers can charge an additional fee for carrying the call.
 151x numbers are charged on a per-call basis, all others on a per-minute basis.
 In general the prices increase as the prefix number increases, within the call type range.

 Comreg is a body which monitors the premium rate services industry in Ireland.
 Although an independent body, it can impose sanctions, ban advertisements and ban services offered by providers.
 It is funded by a levy on providers.

 Italy

-There are many premium rate numbers, including 144 (disabled by default), 166, 892, 899, using different fares.
+In Italy, There are many premium rate numbers, including anything starting with 89 using different fares.
 0878 is also a premium-rate number, reserved for polls run via telephone.